RISCVtestbed/riscvtestbed.github.io/_community/workshops/sc25-workshop.md

 ### Paper submission

 Authors are invited to submit unpublished, original work.
-Accepted papers will appear in the IEEE SC workshop proceedings published by the ACM.
+Accepted papers will appear in the ACM SC workshop proceedings published by the ACM.
 Papers should be submitted in two categories, full papers which are between 6 and 10 pages and short papers which are 5 pages.
 Page counts include references and figures.
 All papers should be submitted via Linklings [here](https://submissions.supercomputing.org/?args=tUbprcnt3DsfGQUIYprcnt3DbTtUbb0XfQbGzt9pTJUHtGyfHfbQIf0zU30Jprcnt3DbATAprcnt3DxGzb0zU3THQP0Aprcnt3DxfGzU3ACIIfb0HQP0Aprcnt3DxfTrJUHtGzU3ACI0IQ3TrAprcnt3DxGzU3ACI0IQ3TEGcaaM_Tz0Cx0zfsGphpMpTzYprcnt3D40QHHGdbUfTzYprcnt3D40bprcnt3DQxGdbUfTzYprcnt3D40Iprcnt3Dxprcnt3DGdbUfTzU30IXrfGzIXrf9ca)

-All papers should be formatted using the IEEE conference proceedings template, two-column, US letter size templates are agailable [here](https://www.ieee.org/conferences/publishing/templates.html)
+All papers should be formatted using the ACM conference proceedings template, two-column, US letter size templates.
+Latex users, please use the _sigconf_ option.
+Word authors can use the _Interim Layout_.
+Templates are available [here](https://www.acm.org/publications/proceedings-template)

 ## Organisation